hyperledgendary/full-stack-asset-transfer-guide/docs/ApplicationDev/01-FabricGateway.md

 ![Fabric Gateway deployment](../images/ApplicationDev/fabric-gateway-deployment.png)

-An alternative (or complimentary) approach that can be employed is to assign multiple records for a single Gateway DNS name.
+An alternative (or complementary) approach that can be employed is to assign multiple records for a single Gateway DNS name.
 This allows clients to select from a set of Gateway peer IP addresses associated with a single Gateway endpoint.

 Note that peers must include the externally visible endpoint address in their TLS certificates for clients to successfully complete a TLS handshake.